 2. Best not to overlook the existing range of historical experimental data, using newly generated data to better integrate and implement them.

-3. Many tests have been made and are still being made on basic configurations such as the rod plane under dry conditions, where influence of air density can be much different from that of actual insulator configurations.
+3. Many tests have been made on basic configurations such as the rod plane under dry conditions, where influence of air density can be much different from that of actual insulator configurations.
 New data for actual configurations should be provided as much as possible.

 4. One of the most important environmental conditions to be considered in design is performance under rain, which can dramatically reduce insulator strength depending on voltage, configuration and type of insulator.
-Since the relative influence of air density on insulator strength can change under rain, there is a need for more data to better understand how (e.g. by researching performance of insulators under DC voltage and rain).
+Since the relative influence of air density on insulator strength can change under rain, more data may be needed to better understand how (e.g. by researching performance of insulators under DC voltage and rain).

 6. Due to the complexity of the phenomenon and the many parameters involved, understanding the influence of air density can be made easier if accompanied by analysis of its impact on the physical processes leading to flashover, including its influence on the streamer and leader phases.

-7. Because of the complexity referred to above, it does not seem possible to arrive at one approach that is both accurate and relatively simple.
-In the end, simplicity should be the goal for engineering applications and the required accuracy could be assessed by looking at the typical dispersion in experimental findings.
+7. Because of this complexity, it does not seem possible to arrive at a single approach that is both accurate and relatively simple.
+In the end, simplicity should be the goal for engineering applications and required accuracy could be assessed by looking at typical dispersion in experimental findings.

-8. As much as possible the ‘formal’ approach should be the same for all the various standards in order to avoid the confusion of present standards that often express the same concept and give similar indications but use different language.
+8. As much as possible the ‘formal’ approach should be the same for all various standards to avoid confusion in present standards that often express the same concept and give similar indications, but employ different language.